 I ordered my palette from Beauty Bay (my favourite supplier of all things happy) with a whopping 30% discount so I picked this bad boy up for £25.
 Usual retail price of £37, UK customers will receive free postage and you can check that out here.
 As always delivery was fast and safe with Hermes.

 The size of the palette is good and seems to be pretty solid.
-You get 14 shades and a dual ended brush within the palette and all the names for the shades are perfect.
-All the shade names are words associated with the drag community ranging from shady to kaikai to fishy.
+You get 14 shades and a dual ended brush within the palette and all the shade names are perfect.
+All the shades names are words associated with the drag community ranging shady to kaikai to fishy.
 The shade range is great.
 Only 2 are foiled and the rest are all matte with both neutral and bright shades as well as the traditional black and white.

 The shadows are all super creamy and are well pigmented.
 All of the matte shades are easily blendable and the shades work well together.
-The foiled shadows are best applied with a wet brush or your finger and have amazing shine.
+The foiled shadows are best applied with a wet brush or your finger to get an amazing shine.
 They also work really well with all the matte shades.
-I was really impressed with the shades Campy and Cake Face (the yellow and white ones).
-I’ve found that many yellow and white shadows do not manage to achieve good pigmentation once on the skin.
-For me, my favourite shade in the palette is Trade which is a deep purple brown shade that looks fabulous around the outer corner of the eye.
+I was really impressed with the shades Campy and Cake Face (yellow and white).
+I’ve found that many yellow and white shadows do no manage to achieve good pigmentation once on the skin.
+For me, my favourite shade in the palette is Trade which is a deep purple brown shade that looks fabulous around the outer corner.

 The brush that comes with it isn’t one I’ll be reaching for.
 The flat brush end I do kind of like as it’s great for packing colour into my crease.
 However when trying to build up colours, the blending brush end takes up too much of the underneath layers when you are trying to blend making it look really muddy.